We are now using Salsa CRM in order to provide you better service. The site is easy to use and secure. Just CLICK and GIVE!

-If you would like to make a donation, but don't wish to use our online donate button above, please complete this form and submit with your donation.
+If you would like to make a donation, but don't wish to use our online platform, please complete this form and submit with your donation.

-Friends of Scottsbluff Public Schools can support the foundation in many ways, including:
+Friends of The Scottsbluff Schools Foundation can provide opportunities to SBPS students in many ways, including:

 Gifts of Cash and Other Property:

 Gifts of cash and other property, such a real estate, and securities, are the easiest way to support the foundation.
 Such gifts are tax deductible.
 No gift is too small.
 If appreciated property is given, there is no liability for capital gains tax on the appreciation.

 Deductible Cash Gifts may be given as a memorial to a deceased person.

 You can contribute a life insurance policy by transferring ownership to the foundation or simply naming the foundation as a beneficiary.
 If the foundation is named as owner and beneficiary, you will be entitled to an income tax deduction if the policy has a present value.
 If you continue to pay premiums on a policy owned by the foundation, you can deduct the premium payment.

 You may establish a trust with assets you own, which will provide an income to you or other designated beneficiary for life or another period of time.
 On termination of the trust, the assets of the trust would belong to the foundation. you will receive an income tax deduction when the trust is set up and the trust assets are not subject to estate tax.
 A Charitable Remainder Trust can defer, and in some cases avoid, capital gains tax on the sale of appreciated assets and increase the cash flow from assets that otherwise produce little or no current income.